Tuning Hyperparameters without Grad Students: Scalable and Robust Bayesian Optimisation with Dragonfly: BO Implementation in

-\textbf{Optimising the Acquisition:} To maximise the acquisition $\acqt$ in purely Euclidean spaces with no constraints, we use \direct~\citep{jones93direct} or PDOO~\citep{grill2015black}, depending on the dimensionality.
+\textbf{Optimising the Acquisition:} To maximise the acquisition $\acqt$ in purely Euclidean spaces with no constraints, we use \direct~\citep{jones93direct} or PDOO~\citep{grill2015black}, depending on the dimensionality $d$.
+Our Fortran implementation of \direct, can only handle up to $d=64$; for larger dimensions we use PDOO.
 In all other cases, we use an evolutionary algorithm.
 For this, we begin with an initial pool of randomly chosen points in the domain and evaluate the acquisition at those points.
 We then generate a set of $\Nmut$ mutations of this pool as follows; first, stochastically select $\Nmut$ candidates from this set such that those with higher $\acqt$ values are more likely to be selected; then apply a mutation operator to each candidate.
 Then, we evaluate the acquisition on this $\Nmut$ mutations, add it to the initial pool, and repeat for the prescribed number of steps.
 We choose an evolutionary algorithm since it is simple to implement and works well for cheap functions, such as the acquisition $\acqt$.
 However, as we demonstrate in Section~\ref{sec:dflexperiments}, it is not ideally suited for expensive-to-evaluate functions.
 Each time we generate a new candidate we test if they satisfy the constraints specified.
 If they do not, we reject that sample and keep sampling until all constraints are satisfied.
 One disadvantage to this rejection sampling procedure is that if the constrains only permit a small subset of the entire domain, it could significantly slow down the optimisation of the acquisition.

 \textbf{Initialisation:} We bootstrap our BO routine with $\ninit$ evaluations.
 For Euclidean and integral variables, these points are chosen via latin hypercube sampling, while for discrete and discrete numeric variables they are chosen uniformly at random.
 For neural network variables, we choose $\ninit$ feed forward architectures.
 Once sampled, as we did when optimising the acquisition, we use rejection sampling to test if the constraints on the domain are satisfied.
 By default, $\ninit$ is set to $5d$ where $d$ is the dimensionality of the domain but is capped off at $7.5\%$ of the optimisation budget.